tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

 So far, it's not the most advanced game.
 Each feature we add must be programmed from the bottom-up, whereas a proper game framework would typically include (at the very least) a built-in selection of pre-programmed rendering, physics, collision detection, audio, animation, and perhaps AI features.
 Processing has the renderer already, as well as some support for other essentials, like event handlers and graphics.
 What it lacks, though, can be made up through the inclusion of various [libraries](https://processing.org/reference/libraries/).

 In my experience, many people get excited about developing a game when introduced to handling mouse and keyboard interaction.
-So, we will press on a little further, adding some basic collision detection the Sna sketch.
+So, we will press on a little further, adding some simple collision detection the Sna sketch.
 This will (a) provide insight into some further game programming concepts, and (b) help you appreciate all the heavy-lifting a game library can do for you.

 ### Collision Detection